Dasrunaik/Hospital-Emergency-Room-DashBoard/README.md

- 🏥 Hospital Emergency Room Dashboard — Power BI Project Excited to share my latest Power BI project: a Hospital Emergency Room Dashboard designed to optimize patient care and operational efficiency in a high-stakes environment.
+ 🏥 Hospital Emergency Room Dashboard — Power BI Project

+ A Hospital Emergency Room Dashboard designed to optimize patient care and operational efficiency in a high-stakes environment.

  This project highlights the critical role of data analytics in healthcare.

 🔧 Project Highlights: